BurendoUK/burendo-handbook-public/blog/2023-03-31-Aws-iam-azure-ad-integration.md

 ### Create an Azure AD User

-1. From Azure Active Direcory, create a new User and make a note of their username i.e. `azure-aws-test@your-domain.com`
+1. From Azure Active Directory, create a new User and make a note of their username i.e. `azure-aws-test@your-domain.com`
-1. We want to assign this User to the AWS IAM Identity Center Enterprise Application:
+1. We want to assign this User to the AWS IAM Identity Centre Enterprise Application:

    1. Go to the Enterprise Applications in Azure;

-   1. Select the AWS IAM Identity Center application, then click Users and Groups:
+   1. Select the AWS IAM Identity Centre application, then click Users and Groups:

       ![ea-users-and-groups](images/2023-03-31-aws-iam-azure-ad-integration/ea-users-and-groups.png)